Apple reports record sales of iPhone 6s, 6s Plus in first weekend

-(Reuters) - Apple (AAPL.O) said on Monday it had sold more than 13 million iPhone 6s and 6s Pluses during their first weekend of availability in 12 markets, setting a record for its marquee product.
+REUTERS - Apple said on Monday it had sold more than 13 million iPhone 6s and 6s Pluses during their first weekend of availability in 12 markets, setting a record for its marquee product.

 Although sales surpassed analysts’ expectations of 12 million to 13 million units, shares of Apple fell more than 1 percent.
 This suggested investors remained skeptical that Apple can improve on the demand for the previous iPhone, which propelled the company to its most profitable quarter ever, said IDC analyst John Jackson.